-When to Start Pumping Breastmilk – Building a Freezer Stash!
+When to Start Pumping Breastmilk

-When can you start pumping breastmilk?
+When can you start pumping breast milk?

-At 6-8 weeks is a great time to start building a small freezer stash and that really gives time for your milk supply to regulate and for you to get into a solid breastfeeding routine.
+At 6-8 weeks is a great time to start building a small freezer stash.
+That really gives time for your milk supply to regulate and for you to get into a solid breastfeeding routine.

 - Baby can latch on easily and it’s pain free for you

 - There is a (somewhat) regular pattern to their feeding schedule

 - Baby is satisfied after feedings and is having plenty of wet/dirty diapers daily